alexbenko/ChatMancer/README.md

     ```
     Wait for the build process to complete.

-3. Ensure you have an API key from OpenAI.
+4. Ensure you have an API key from OpenAI.

-4. Set up the required environment variable with your OpenAI API key:
+5. Set up the required environment variable with your OpenAI API key:
     ```
-    export OPEN_AI_KEY=your_openai_key
+    export OPENAI_API_KEY=your_openai_key
     ```
     Replace `your_openai_key` with your actual OpenAI key.